×

 After experiencing a high level of stress or chronic stress for months, there can be noticeable changes to the menstrual cycle.
 Whether you’re trying to conceive, trying to avoid pregnancy, or simply want to understand your body on a deeper level, knowing the impact of stress on your body - and your cycle - can give you insight on what you’re experiencing.

-Your Sex Hormones, Stress Hormones, and Brain
+Your Sex Hormones, Stress Hormones & Brain

 Your menstrual cycle, fertility and experience of stress all have one thing in common: they all start in your brain.